buy Weapons and Tools from Tribal-Artifacts.com buy Highlands Shields from Tribal-Artifacts.com

 New Guinea's extremely rugged terrain encouraged the development of many different tribes who constantly competed for control of the best land.
 Warfare was intermittent, but common until after the World Wars, when the colonial governments began to pacify the island.

-Figure 1: Old New Britian shield with cane cross-weaving.
+Figure 1: Old New Britain shield with cane cross-weaving.
 This shield is stone carved with the detailing finished with rat tooth and metal tools.

 Shields provide defense against weapons which include bows with bone or bamboo-tipped arrows, sharp wooden spears, stone axes and bone knives.
 Contemporary additions are metal bush knives, steel axes and guns, some homemade or smuggled in the black market drug trade between Australia and New Guinea.